section-engineering-education/engineering-education/content/articles/exponential-regression-in-python/index.md

 As we can see, this equation is still is nonlinear in $b$.
 However, using the bisection method, we can determine $b$.

-For a clear understanding, let's consider an example and see how we can put the above formulas into practice.
+For a clear understanding, let us consider an example and see how we can put the above formulas into practice.

 Problem:
 Many patients get concerned when a test involves an injection of radioactive material.